Enhanced stability of pressure relief valves: mechanistic design and analysis

-where $p_v$ is given by \eqref{eq:equil1}.
-We note that \eqref{eq:equil3} leads to a well-defined solution for $p_r$ in terms of because $\chi \ll 1$.
+where $p_v$ is given by Eq.~\eqref{eq:equil1}.
+We note that Eq.~\eqref{eq:equil3} leads to a well-defined solution for $p_r$, since $\chi \ll 1$.

-Thus equations \eqref{eq:equil1}--\eqref{eq:equil3} can effectively be used to define the equilibrium characteristic of the valve and pipe system which can be expressed as the valve lift $x_e$, as a function of $\dot{m}_{in}$ $p_r$ or $p_v$.
-In the simulations we think $\dot{m}_{in}$ as the control parameter, and $p_r$, $p_v$ as dependent variables that have to be solve for.
-However, a valve manufcaturer would more likely think of the valve charactersitc as a curve of valve lift $x_e$ versus valve inlet pressure $p_v$.
+Thus Eqs.~\eqref{eq:equil1}--\eqref{eq:equil3} can effectively be used to define the equilibrium characteristic of the valve and pipe system which can be expressed as the valve lift $x_e$, as a function of $\dot{m}_{in}$, $p_r$, or $p_v$.
+In simulations of a pressure-relief event $\dot{m}_{in}$ would be an input parameter, and $p_r$, $p_v$ as dependent variables that have to be solved for.
+However, a valve manufacturer would more likely think of the valve characteristic as a curve of valve lift $x_e$ versus valve inlet pressure $p_v$.
 For the rest of this section though it is helpful to think of the valve characteristic as $x_e$ as a function of tank pressure $p_r$.

 Note that by setting $p_r=p_{\rm set}$ and $v(\xi,t)=0$ we can find a solution $x=0$.
 Then, using the implicit function theorem, provided that $A_{\rm eff}$ is a smooth function of $x$, it is straightforward to see that there must be a single branch of dynamic equilibria $x_e$ that emerge from $(p_r,x_e)$ into $x_e>0$.
-Also, because of the (approximately in the case of gas flow) linear dependence of \eqref{eq:equil1}--\eqref{equil3} on $p_r$ for each value of $x_e$ between $0$ and $x_{\rm stop}$, there will be a unique value of $p_r$, so we can write
+Also, because of the (approximately in the case of gas flow) linear dependence of Eqs.~\eqref{eq:equil1}--\eqref{eq:equil3} on $p_r$ for each value of $x_e$ between $0$ and $x_{\rm stop}$, there will be a unique value of $p_r$, so we can write